Japan’s Struggle With Sustainability

 A Gradual Understanding

-So sustainability is gaining recognition in Japan.
+Sustainability is gaining recognition in Japan!
 Not quite as much as what I witnessed back in Canada, but it’s something.
 In Tokyo at least, I’ve heard it brought up in the context of business operations and manufacturing efficiency.
-Unfortunately, it’s also being used for the purpose of corporate greenwashing.
+Unfortunately, it’s also frequently being used for the purpose of corporate greenwashing.
 Companies and organizations with no legitimate sustainability strategy are brandishing the word in the hopes of gaining brownie points.
 Disappointing to be sure, but at the very least sustainability is entering the conversation.

 Rather than using the term sustainability, I refer to nature (shizen) or the environment (kankyo).
 The Japanese people I speak with also appear to respond with quicker understanding when I simply state my desire for being, “eco.”
 For instance, “I don’t want any plastic packaging, I’m eco.”
 It’s also been working better for me in the day-to-day struggle to avoid the copious amounts of disposable plastics.

 Despite all the plastic, I wouldn’t go so far as to say Japan isn’t onboard with sustainability.
 Indeed, environmental protection and the application of good management principals (a Japanese forte), are long-standing concepts in this country.
 In fact, there are plenty of great Japanese examples that the world has already benefited from.

 In addition, there’s an abundance of Japanese traditions and cultural phenomena that allude to this connection with sustainability.
 You may have already heard of hanami (flower viewing picnic), onsen (hot springs), or shinrin-yoku (forest bathing).
 These terms benefit from a certain degree of tourism and promotional attention.